-Led by Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC), the project seeks to:
+Led by Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC), the project:

-- establish facilities that support and enable positive learning exchanges
+- established facilities to support and enable positive learning exchanges

-- increase skills and capacities of Quandamooka people and residents on the island
+- increases the skills and capacity of Quandamooka people and residents on the island

-- bring together learners, providers, community members and local businesses
+- brings together learners, providers, community members and local businesses

-- produce high-quality learning materials and activities drawing on the island's physical, social, cultural and ecological history and current context
+- produces high-quality learning materials and activities drawing on the island's physical, social, cultural and ecological history and current context

-- develop education and training as an economic activity by coordinating, delivering and promoting the island as a destination for education and training to attract education focused visitors.
+- develops education and training as an economic activity by coordinating, delivering and promoting the island as a destination for education and training to attract education focused visitors.

-To deliver this training, QYAC is working with the Queensland Government's Department of Employment, Small Business and Training and the University of Queensland.
+To deliver this training, QYAC worked with the Queensland Government's Department of Employment, Small Business and Training and the University of Queensland.

-The guiding principle will be to build respect for and recognition of Quandamooka custodianship, language and culture.
+The guiding principle is to build respect for and recognition of Quandamooka custodianship, language and culture.